tbenthompson/tbenthompson_site/content/post/how_i_test.md

 ## Golden master tests

 Golden master testing doesn't really **require** any special infrastructure, but it can be nice to have a coordinated way to generate the keys and specify golden master tests.
-First, I set up a configuration option
+First, I set up a configuration option in `tests/conftest.py`.
+This is a special file that `py.test` uses to load plugins and configuration.

 ```
 def pytest_addoption(parser):